denwychan/ngrams/README.md

 The following excerpt has been generated using the Random Writer as an homage to Megan:

 > ... in line hoe I be on yo mind though 🐶  you know I'm poppin', you just hatin' cause I'm fine hoe 🐶 eat a 🐓, uh Don't like me then stay off my 💩, uh You need to hold your tongue, uh Unless you gonna lick on my 🐱, ah ah Hey 🐓 as 🍆, everything 'bout me poppin' Got face, I got body You name it, I got it 🐓 as 🍆, [censored] 🍆 your opinion I hustle to get it, I get it (Get it, get it, get it) "Savage" I'm that 🐶 (Yeah) Been that 🐶, still ...

+An uncensored version of the output can be found in [output/](https://github.com/denwychan/ngrams/tree/main/output) of this git repo

 <img src="readme_images/readme_megan_spotify_cover.jpeg" alt="Megan Thee Stallion photo cover taken from Spotify"/>